asterics/FLipMouse/README.md

 # Hardware and Features

-The FLipMouse uses a TeensyLC controller (ARM CortexM0+) as main module.
-Movements of the mouthpiece are measured via FSRs (Force Sensing Resistors), which are able to detect small changes of the applied force (biased via springs) on the mouthpiece.
+The FLipMouse uses a TeensyLC microcontroller (ARM CortexM0+ architecture) as main module.
+Movements of the mouthpiece are measured via FSRs (Force Sensing Resistors), which detect small force applied to the mouthpiece / joystick.
 The sip/puff actions are detected by a pressure sensor.
 Via two 3.5mm jack plugs, external momentary switches can be connected and desired actions can be assigned.
-An IR-module and a IR-LED allow recording annd replay or arbitray infrared remote commands.
+An IR-receiver module and a IR-LED allow recording and replay of arbitrary infrared remote control commands.
 Via an add-on module, bluetooth functionalty can be realized (for more information about the bluetooth add-on module please refer to the [FlipMouse Wiki](https://github.com/asterics/FLipMouse/wiki)

 # Software (firmware and settings manager)

-FLipMouse's firmware is based on the Arduino framework.
-On the one hand because its easy to program and on the other hand its easy to use by people with basic skills in microcontroller programming.
-The firmware is capable of communication via a combined USB-HID device, which implements mouse, keyboard, joystick and a serial port.
+FLipMouse's firmware is based on the Arduino/Teensyduino framework.
+The firmware implements a composite USB HID device (mouse, keyboard, joystick and a serial port in one device).

-The mouse and keyboard device classes are used to transmit different keys or mouse actions to the host PC.
+The mouse and keyboard device classes are used to transmit different keys or mouse actions to the host device.
 The serial port is used configure the FLipMouse (or even use it as a mouse simulator via AT commands).
-By now, the joystick commands are not used.

-To use the configuration without any additional host program, it is possible to store up to 4 slots on the EEPROM.
-The limit of 4 slots is caused by the old software revision, it should be higher on the new hardware version with the external EEPROM.
+Multiple configuration settings can be saved (stored in an EEPROM module) and changed via desired user actions.

-If you want to build or edit the FLipMouse firmware on your own, please see https://github.com/asterics/FLipMouse/wiki/dev-firmware
+For more information about (modifying) the FLipMouse firmware see https://github.com/asterics/FLipMouse/wiki/dev-firmware

-The configuration of the FLipMouse can be changed via the **FlipmouseGUI settings manager**.
+The configuration settings of the FLipMouse can be changed via the **FlipmouseGUI settings manager**.
 Currently, the settings manager runs on Windows platfroms only (although Wine can be used to run it under Linux).
 Using the settings manager, you can assign different actions to all hardware inputs of the FLipMouse (mouthpiece, sip and puff, external buttons,...).
 More Information can be found in the user manual: [user manual](https://github.com/asterics/FLipMouse/blob/master/UserManualFlipMouse.pdf)